KianBahasadri/seedbox/README.md

   - my provider is windscribe and my client is wireguard
   - there are a lot of free vpn providers but I'm paying $2 a month, thats basically free
 - access to some kind of cloud storage
-  - I'm using backblaze which is an object cloud storage (like aws s3), it is cheap and basically has free egress :D
+  - I was going to use backblaze which is an object cloud storage (like aws s3), it is cheap and basically has free egress :D
   - I believe this is one thing you cant (easily) get for free.
 However, usually institutions like schools, universities, or your work, may provide you with free personal storage.
-  - For example my school gives me 4 terabytes of free microsoft cloud storage :D (make sure you encrypt it if its not your own account, ill go over this later)
+  - For example my school gives me 5 terabytes of free microsoft cloud storage :D (make sure you encrypt it if its not your own account, ill go over this later)

-Basically what I'm saying is that you can definitely set up your shit a lot cheaper than my shit, but like cmon its $15 who cares.
+Basically what I'm saying is that you can definitely set up your shit a lot cheaper than the base rate, but like cmon its $15 who cares.
 Think of it this way, with the money you save on windows licences by downloading various linux distributions (see above section) you can pay for the cloud services :3